PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-05 19:32:37
+Last updated: 2024-04-05 19:35:58
-Random Quote: I am not a rich person.
-I am a poor person with money. - Pablo Escobar
+Random Quote: I will put you under the jail. - Hank Schrader